 In the past, evaporative dry eye was largely ignored or treated with palliative therapy.
 Now, thanks to advances in research and technology, new treatment options are available to improve meibomian gland function.
 The most promising new treatment is the LipiFlow by TearScience.
 The LipiFlow works by applying precisely targeted heat to the back of the eyelid while at the same time applying slight pressure to the front of the lid.
 This heat and pressure unplugs blocked meibomian glands, allowing for free flow of the oil necessary for a functional tear film.
 The LipiFlow has been used successfully on a number of patients, including participants in a clinical trial in which almost 80% of the patients reported improvement in their symptoms within four weeks.

 At Boland Eye Center, we are a designated Dry Eye Center of Excellence and we screen every patient we see for dry eye symptoms.
 Symptoms of dry eye can be so varied that many patients do not even realize the "allergies" or "tired eyes" they deal with every day are actually symptoms of dry eyes.
 Symptoms may include fluctuating vision, scratchiness, itching, burning, and excess watering.
 During the initial examination our doctors will review the brief screening questionnaire filled out by all patients prior to their exam.
 The doctors then use the results of the survey to direct the exam as it pertains to dry eyes.
 Technology such as the Tear Osmolarity test by TearLab, the RPS InflammaDry, the Meibomian Gland Evaluator, and the LipiView by TearScience help pinpoint the origin of dry eye symptoms which allows our doctors to formulate a unique treatment plan for each patient.
-The newest technology used at Boland Eye Center is the HD Analyzer.
+Our doctors also use another instrument known as the HD Analyzer.
 The HD Analyzer is able to accurately measure the tear film and its influence on image quality.
 This instrument can evaluate tear film dynamics with just a simple click of a button, giving our doctors the ability to find the root cause of fluctuations in vision.